wondering-packet/learning-vault/Git/KBs/KB003 - Merge fast-forward.md

     * **Crucial Step:** Switch back to `main`.
     * Since `main` hasn't had any new commits *since* `feature/fast-forward-example` branched off, Git will do a fast-forward.
     ```bash
-    git checkout main # Switch back to the target branch
+    git switch main # Switch back to the target branch
     git merge feature/fast-forward-example
     ```